mike9251/karpathy.github.io/_posts/2019-11-26-c-concurrency.markdown

 }
 {% endhighlight %}

 We can pass parameters into a function.
-Parameters are passed by value:
+When we pass function arguments into a thread they are passed by value.
+They are copied into thread's internal block from which passed as rvalues into function the thread is going to execute.
 {% highlight c++ %}

 #include <iostream>